kubernetes-hy/kubernetes-hy.github.io/data/part-5/1-kubernetes-internals.md

 ### Node Components ###

-Every node has a number [components](https://kubernetes.io/docs/concepts/overview/components/#node-components) that maintain the running pods.
+Every node has a number of [components](https://kubernetes.io/docs/concepts/overview/components/#node-components) that maintain the running pods.

 * kubelet
   - Makes sure containers are running in a Pod